luontola/territory-bro/docs/guide.md

 ### Locating Staircase Entrances

 Sometimes it's possible to use [OpenStreetMap](https://www.openstreetmap.org/) to find out the staircase entrance letters/numbers easily.
-On the right side of the map, there is a **Query features** tool (a mouse cursor with a question mark).
+On the right side of the map, there is a **Query features** tool (its icon is a mouse cursor with a question mark).
 Click the building with that, and it might show the staircase entrance in the nearby features list.
 You could also use Google Street View.
-That can be helpful in drawing the territory maps, so that you don't always need to visit the places physically.
+That can be helpful in drawing the territory boundaries, so that you don't always need to visit the places physically.